axtl/satoyama/API.md

         GET /papers/

-    Return a list of all papers available.
+    Return a list of the available papers.

 *

         PUT /papers/

-    Replace entire collection.
+    Replace the entire paper collection.

 *

         POST /papers/

-    Create a new paper and return it's URL
+    Create a new paper and return it's URL.

 *